Jawbone/JBChartView/README.md

 ### Animated Reload

 Both line and bar charts support *animated* reloads.
 The delta between the old data model and new data model is calculated and animated appropriately (ie. bars or lines will shrink, expand or morph in size).
+Due to techinical limitations in Apple's <a href="https://developer.apple.com/library/tvos/documentation/GraphicsImaging/Reference/CAShapeLayer_class/index.html#//apple_ref/occ/instp/CAShapeLayer/path">Quartz Core Framework</a>, line *fills* (both solid and gradient) can not be animated - they will simply 'snap' into place while the rest of the chart continues to animate.

 	- (void)reloadDataAnimated:(BOOL)animated;